makrai/notes/libovicky2004-lang-neut-mBERT.md

   such as multilingual BERT (mBERT) and XLM-RoBERTa
   * Previous work probed the cross-linguality of the representations indirectly using zero-shot transfer learning on morphological and syntactic tasks
-* We focus on the language-neutrality of mBERT with respect to lexical semantics
+* We focus on the language-neutrality of mBERT with respect to lex semantics
   * contextual embeddings are more language-neutral and informative than aligned static word-type embeddings which are explicitly trained for language neutrality